 Do You Have a Self-Defense Claim Against Your Criminal Charges?

 If you have been charged with assault and battery, criminal domestic violence, or other crimes of violence, you need an attorney.
 And if self-defense doesn't apply to your case, it's just as important to defend yourself, because the stakes are high.
-Call us at 864.582.0416 or toll-free at 888.230.1841 to speak to an experienced defense lawyer.
+Call us toll-free at 888.230.1841 to speak to an experienced defense lawyer.